frankbekema/am2302/README.md

 This project is licensed under the [MIT license](https://opensource.org/licenses/MIT)

 ## Questions?
-If you have any questions feel free to contact Frank Bekema on frankbekema10@gmail.com or on github.
+If you have any questions feel free to contact Frank Bekema on frankbekema10@gmail.com or open up an issue.